 The iftar (called shaqan il fatr in Tunisia) is the evening meal when families break their fast.
 As a traveler in Tunisia, taking part in an iftar is a great way to enjoy the festivities and engage the culture.
 And because the food is usually a feast of the most traditional and tasty of Tunisian cuisine, it’s a win from every angle.

-Think stuffed dates, spicy shorba (traditional soup), tasty brik (filo pastry filled with an egg mixture and deep fried), piping hot lamb or fish couscous, a variety of salads and sides, all washed down with a glass of refreshing il binn (buttermilk).
-Hopefully that doesn’t fill you up too much, because traditional cakes, fruit, and mint tea will be served for dessert!
+Think stuffed dates, spicy shorba (traditional soup), tasty brik (filo pastry filled with an egg mixture and deep fried), piping hot lamb or fish couscous, and a variety of salads and sides, all washed down with a glass of refreshing il binn (buttermilk).
+Hopefully that doesn’t fill you up too much because traditional cakes, fruit, and mint tea will be served for dessert!

 There are a couple simple ways you can join an iftar meal during your travels in Tunisia: